This post may contain affiliate links.

 Should you use a wooden cutting board for meat?

-The one exception to my love of wooden cutting boards is raw meat.
-Technically, you can cut raw meat on a wooden cutting board, but I don’t usually recommend it.
 Even a well-treated cutting board is still slightly porous, meaning liquid can seep into the wood.
-I just don’t want to mess with raw meat juices infiltrating any weaknesses in my cutting board.
+I just don’t want raw meat juices to infiltrate any weaknesses in my cutting board.
 Those juices can contain harmful bacteria, which is the last thing I want near my food.

 If you are going to use a wooden cutting board for meat, make sure to wash it immediately after use with hot, soapy water (or a vinegar solution) and then disinfect it with hydrogen peroxide or a bleach and water solution.